Fragtality/PilotsDeck/RM.md

-Pilot's Deck
+# Pilot's Deck
----
 Directly check & control the FlightSim from your StreamDeck!
 <br/><br/>

 # 1 - Introduction
-PilotsDeck is a Plugin for Elegato's StreamDeck with the Ability to **trigger Cockpit-Controls** in different Ways and especially reading & **displaying a Control's State** on the StreamDeck as Text, Image, Bar or Arc.
+PilotsDeck is a Plugin for Elegato's StreamDeck with the Ability to **trigger Cockpit-Controls** in different Ways and especially reading & **displaying a Control's State** on the StreamDeck as Text, Image or even Bar/Arc.
 It is lean & mean, flexible, completely Open-Source and Free-to-Use.
 It does not do any fancy Stuff like a PFD - it does exactly what is needed to support smooth Flight Operations 😎<br/>

 StreamDeck-wise it behaves like any other StreamDeck Plugin: it runs alongside other Plugins and you can Drag, Drop, Copy, Paste the Actions like any other Action in the StreamDeck Software between your Folders, Pages or even different StreamDecks.
-The Action Configuration is done through the standard "Property Inspector" of the StreamDeck UI and saved in the StreamDeck Profile.
+The Action Configuration is done through the standard "Property Inspector" of the StreamDeck UI and it is saved in the StreamDeck Profile.
 You can create, export and share Profiles with the Plugin's Actions to share their Configuration.<br/>
 It can also switch StreamDeck Profiles based on the current Aircraft loaded (which is a bit tricky since not intended by the StreamDeck Software).<br/>
 The Plugin supports different StreamDeck Models: **Mini**, **Standard**/15-Key, **XL**, **Mobile** and **Plus**.
 Other Models might work, but an indented Support for Non-Display Models is not planned.
 The Plugin runs only on **Windows**.
 There no Plans for Linux or macOS Support (the first is not supported by StreamDeck at all, both do not run or support all Sims and some essential .NET Libraries are only available on Windows).<br/>